Cidaas/terraform-provider-cidaas/README.md

 # cidaas_role (Data Source)

-The data source `cidaas_role` returns a list of roles available in your Cidaas instance.
+The data source `cidaas_role` returns a list of roles available in your cidaas instance.
 You can apply filters using the `filter` block in your Terraform configuration.

 ## Example Usage